numpy/numpy/doc/source/user/how-to-io.rst

       array = numpy.memmap("mydata/myarray.arr", mode="r", dtype=np.int16, shape=(1024, 1024))

-- Files output by :func:`numpy.save` (that is, using the numpy format) can be read using :func:`numpy.load` with the ``mmap_mode`` keyword argument::
+- Files output by :func:`numpy.save` (that is, using the NumPy format) can be read using :func:`numpy.load` with the ``mmap_mode`` keyword argument::

       large_array[some_slice] = np.load("path/to/small_array", mmap_mode="r")